ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription-00.md

 {: #attestationstream}
 # Remote Attestation Event Stream

-The \<remote-attestation\> Event Stream is an {{RFC8639}} complaint Event Stream which is defined within this section and within the YANG Module of {{-rats-yang-tpm}}.
+The \<attestation\> Event Stream is an {{RFC8639}} complaint Event Stream which is defined within this section and within the YANG Module of {{-rats-yang-tpm}}.
 This Event Stream contains YANG notifications which carry Evidence assisting a Verifier in the appraisal of an Attester.
 Data Nodes within {{configuring}} allow the configuration of this Event Stream’s contents on an Attester.

-This \<remote-attestation\> Event Stream may only be exposed on Attesters supporting {{-device-attestation}}.
+This \<attestation\> Event Stream may only be exposed on Attesters supporting {{-device-attestation}}.
 As with {{-device-attestation}}, it is up to the Verifier to understand which types of cryptoprocessors and keys are acceptable.

 ## Subscription to the \<attestation\> Event Stream